ThinkLaser Director, Adrian Norton, takes a closer look at Glowforge.

-Most of Glowforge’s other functions are available on similar plotter based products, but the feature I think really is unique is the cloud processing.
+Most of Glowforge’s other functions are available on similar plotter based products, but the feature I really think is unique, is the cloud processing.
 Having the ability to send your design somewhere up into the heavens, where it’s dutifully converted and sent back to you has many pros and cons.

-Younger users embrace this kind of technology, but those of us over the age of “you should know better” can easily view this with an air of caution and healthy scepticism.
+Younger users embrace this kind of technology, but those of us over the age of “you should know better”, can easily view this with an air of caution and healthy scepticism.
 Security and privacy are more important than ever and does Glowforge reach the standard we’ve come to expect?
 It was impossible for us to test the product first-hand to find out, so our cloud-based questions are still up in the air.